danturu/directwave/README.md

 ## Getting Started

-Start off by generating an uploader:
+Start off generating an uploader:

 	rails generate directwave Audio

-this should give you a file in:
+this should give you the following file:

 	app/uploaders/audio_uploader.rb